The Salvation Army

-In 2011, Charity Watch rated the Salvation Army an "A−" to an "A", indicating a high level of financial efficiency and organisational transparency.
-The Salvation Army has received an A-rating from the American Institute of Philanthropy.

-The Salvation Army is one of the world's largest providers of social aid, with expenditures including operating costs of $2.6 billion in 2004, helping more than 32 million people in the U.S. alone.
-In addition to community centres and disaster relief, the organisation does work in refugee camps, especially among displaced people in Africa.
-In the United Kingdom, the Salvation Army is no longer the largest nongovernmental provider of social services; however, it still provides a significant service to people in need.
-The Salvation Army is the fourth largest charity in the United States, with private donations in excess of $2 billion in 2022, and is a member of the American organisation Christian Churches Together.
+The Salvation Army is the largest non-government provider of social services in the United States and one of the largest in the world, with expenditures including operating costs of US$3.6 billion in 2022, assisting more than 32 million people in the U.S. alone.
+In addition to funding feeding centres, homeless shelters, rehabilitation centres, community centres, and disaster relief, the organisation also establishes refugee camps, especially among displaced people in Africa.
+In the United Kingdom, the Salvation Army is no longer the largest non-governmental provider of social services; however, it still provides a significant service to people in need.
+The Salvation Army is the sixth largest charity in the United States, with a total revenue of $4.78B in 2024.
+It is a member of many national interdenominational groups, including the American organisation Christian Churches Together.

 Ministers

 The Salvation Army refers to its ministers as "officers".
-When acting in their official capacities, they can often be recognised by the colour-coded epaulettes on their white uniform dress shirts.
+When they are acting in their official capacities, they can often be recognised by the colour-coded epaulettes on their white uniform dress shirts.
 The epaulettes have the letter "S" embroidered on them in white.
 Officer ranks include Lieutenant, Captain, Major, Lieutenant Colonel, Colonel, Commissioner, and General.
 Promotion in rank from Lieutenant to Major depends primarily on years of service.

 Officers are given Marching Orders to change ministries within the Salvation Army.
 Usually, officers are given new marching orders every two to five years and reassigned to different posts, sometimes moving great distances.

-The ordination of women is permitted in the Salvation Army.
+The Salvation Army permits the ordination of women.
 Salvation Army officers were previously allowed to marry only other officers (this rule varied in different countries); but this rule has been relaxed in recent years.
 Husbands and wives usually share the same rank and have the same or similar assignments.
-Such officer-couples are then assigned together to act as co-pastors and administer corps, Adult Rehabilitation Centres and such.
+Such officer-couples are assigned together to act as co-pastors and to administer corps, Adult Rehabilitation Centres, and such.